 This open-source service has a strict no-logs policy and uses end-to-end encryption.
 Users can even send encrypted messages to those who don’t use ProtonMail.
 All their servers are stored deep-down in a nuclear bunker, more than three thousand feet below the ground.

 ProtonMail doesn’t have a desktop app and uses a web-based client that works on all popular browsers.
-It feels a bit clumsy and outdated after years with Gmail, but you can get used to it.
+Recently, its user interface was redesigned with a fresh and modern look, so that you could get the best experience.
 When it comes to mobile, you can download apps for both Android and iOS.

 The smartphone applications are way more user-friendly and modern.
 As usual, mobile apps have fewer settings, but one we really liked was Combined Contacts, which lets you auto-complete email addresses from your other accounts.

 The Plus plan of ProtonMail allows you 5 GB of storage and gives 5 email aliases together with your own domain support, among other things.
-In the meantime, the $24/month Visionary plan comes with 20 GB, 50 email aliases, multi-user support, and ProtonVPN.
+In the meantime, the $7.99/month Unlimited plan comes with 500 GB, 15 email aliases, multi-user support, and ProtonVPN.
 Chances are it will include the upcoming ProtonDrive storage solution as well.

 If you don’t see ProtonMail’s cons as a showstopper and are not afraid of having no backup in case you forget your password, this secure email is a great choice.
 It’s as safe and private (though, they did reveal a French activist's IP address after being pressed by the Swiss authorities – an issue you can solve with a VPN!), and great features are added to the mix every day.